terrycojones/pystdin/README.md

   --splitVar VARIABLE-NAME
-                        The name of the variable to split input lines into (ignored if --noSplit is used) (default: F) --joinStr STRING      The string to join fields on before printing at the end of the loop (ignored if --print is not used).
+                        The name of the variable to split input lines into (ignored if --noSplit is used) (default: F) --joinStr STRING, -j STRING
+                        The string to join fields on before printing at the end of the loop (ignored if --print is not used).
                         (default: ' ')
   --indexError {pass,raise,print}